seryozhabaleyko/seryozhabaleyko/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on something cool :wink:
+- 💬 Ask me about anything related to JavaScript/React/Redux
+- 📫 How to reach me: [@seryozhabaleyko](https://www.linkedin.com/in/seryozhabaleyko)
+- ⚡ Fun fact: ...

 <!--
 **seryozhabaleyko/seryozhabaleyko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.